jotaen/xit-sublime/README.md

 ## Features

 - Syntax highlighting
-	+ Provides meaningful colours for the Monokai and Mariana themes
 - Shortcut commands for toggling the item status
 - Smart completions for due dates
 	+ Type e.g. `5w` and have auto-complete resolve it to the date in 5 weeks from now.